-Status Assessment in 2016 Annual Report Ongoing 2017 OIG Évaluation Process created; implementation ongoing.
-The ITCC has designed a cross-Member Economic Disclosure Statement system.
-The CPO Committee intends to seek funding to implement the system via the 2018 City budget process.
-Ensuring that such disclosures are made timely, thoroughly, and accurately, and can be searched easily, is essential to a transparent procurement process.
-OIG strongly urges the City to support this budget priority.
-Status Assessment in 2017 Annual Report Ongoing 2018 OIG Evaluation Partially completed.
-The CPO Committee upgraded the current common EDS system to the latest version in 2017.
+Status Assessment in 2017 Ongoing Annual Report 2018 OIG Evaluation Partially c EDS syste funding to

+Partially completed'.
+The CPO Committee upqraded the current common EDS system to the latest version, in 2017.
 The Committee also identified funding to update to a modern application platform that can support a standard EDS for use across all Participating Members.
 As of the date of this progress report, the EDS project is in the planning and requirements phase; the ITCC anticipates completing this phase by June 30, 2018, and has set a target date of March 31, 2019 to transition to the new platform.